ParaCoToUl/noarr-pipelines/bindings/README.md

 2. Run [.\build.cmd](./build.cmd) in this folder.

-    Alternatively, for a version with a dummy GPU simulated on CPU (useful if you don't want to use GPU acceleration), run [.\build_dummy.cmd](./build_dummy.cmd).
+    Alternatively, for a version with a dummy GPU simulated on CPU (useful if you do not want to use GPU acceleration), run [.\build_dummy.cmd](./build_dummy.cmd).

 ## How to run the R demonstration